errata-ai/vale.sh/content/en/docs/topics/styles/index.md

 swap:
   abundance: plenty
   accelerate: speed up
+  # You can suggest multiple alternatives for a single token
+  # by separating them with a pipe ("|").
+  masterful: skilled|authoritative|commanding
 ```

 If we want to suggest the use of "plenty" instead of "abundance," for example,